 Happy Valentine's Day guys!
-Today is our day to show some love on those we love and today is my day to share with you guys the people that I have decided to date.
+Today is our day to show some love to those we love and today is my day to share with you guys the people that I have decided to date.

 Confused?
 I got you!

-The idea of dating my friends came to me about a couple of months ago, and I have been toying with how to explain it to you all.
+The idea of dating my friends came to me about a couple of a couple months ago, and I have been toying with how to explain it to you all.
 I believe that the level of respect, amount of time spent, and the dedication we pour into our romantic dates needs to be replicated in our other relationships.